 A New York Times Editors' Choice

 Longlisted for the Cundill History Prize

 “Absorbing.… Segregation is not one story but many.
-Luxenberg has written his with energy, elegance and a heart aching for a world without it.” —James Goodman, The New York Times Book Review$18.95ISBN: 9781620973424Availability: BackorderedPublished: New Press - January 16th, 2018
+Luxenberg has written his with energy, elegance and a heart aching for a world without it.” —James Goodman, The New York Times Book Review

-The "powerful" (Michelle Alexander) exploration--featured by The Atlantic, Essence, the Washington Post, New York magazine, NPR, and others--of the harsh and harmful experiences confronting Black girls in schools
+NOW IN PAPERBACK The "powerful" (Michelle Alexander) exploration--featured by the Atlantic, Essence, the Washington Post, New York magazine, NPR, the New Republic and the Tom Joyner Morning Show--of the harsh and harmful experiences confronting black girls in schools

 On autopsy, the brain of an Alzheimer's patient can weigh as little as 30 percent of a healthy brain.
 The tissue grows porous.
 It is a sieve through which the past slips.